-- The financial statements and notes, as set out on pages 6 to 30, are in accordance with the Corporations Act 2001 1. and: - comply with Australian Accounting Standards Reduced Disclosure Requirements; and a. - give a true and fair view of the financial position as at 30 June 2022 and of the performance for the year ended on b. that date of the Company. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 6 to 30, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards Simplified Disclosure Requirements and the Corporations Regulations 2001; and - b. give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Company. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The information disclosed in the attached Consolidated Entity Disclosure Statement is true and correct.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Board of Directors pursuant to section 295(5)(a) of the Corporations Act 2001.